Sarah Van Gogh

-I have been a counsellor since 1999, and gained BACP-accreditation in 2001.
-I have experience of working with clients from varied backgrounds on a wide range of issues, for long and short term contracts.
+I qualified as a counsellor in 1999, and gained my BACP-accreditation in 2001.
+I am also registered with the UKCP, and am a Fellow of the National Counselling Society.
+I have over 20 years of experience of working with clients from varied backgrounds on a wide range of issues, for long and short term contracts.

-As well as having a private practice, I am a tutor on a counselling diploma course at the Revision Centre for Counselling & Psychotherapy in North London.
-I worked for many years as a counsellor and trainer for the charity 'Survivors UK' which supports men who have experienced sexual violation, and my book about this area, "Helping Male Survivors of Sexual Violation to Recover" was published in April 2108.
+As well as having a private practice for clients, I supervise other counsellors and am a trainer on the counselling diploma course at the Revision Centre for Counselling & Psychotherapy in North London.
+I also worked for many years as a counsellor and trainer for the charity 'Survivors UK' which supports men who have experienced sexual violation, and my book about this area, "Helping Male Survivors of Sexual Violation to Recover" was published in April 2108.
+I co-edited and contributed to the book 'Transformation in Troubled Times' (2018).

-Before training as a counsellor, I worked for ten years in the fields of community health and theatre-in-education; and before this work, I gained a degree in English from Cambridge University.
+Before training as a counsellor, I worked for ten years in the fields of community health and theatre-in-education, and I have a degree in English from Cambridge University.

 In my work I offer an approach that gives clients a contained, confidential space to look back at their past experiences, explore their current situation, and look ahead to their future.
 My therapeutic approach is one that takes a holistic view of an individual, and includes the body, the mind, the emotions, and what could be called the soulful or creative element to life.